MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - Establish charge back modal for better distribution of cost across organization.

-- Implement policy to prevent deploying resources not authorized to deployed in your organization environment.
+- Implement policy to prevent deploying resources not authorized to be deployed in your organization environment.

 - Established regular schedule and cadence to review cost and right size resources for workloads.